-The Presbyterian Church in Morristown began as a gathering along The Green in 1733.
+The Presbyterian Church in Morristown began as a gathering place along The Morristown Green in 1733.
 King George II of England issued the church a charter in 1738 and by 1742, Reverend Timothy Johnes was enlisted as its first pastor.
 When a smallpox epidemic broke out during the Revolutionary War, the church served as a hospital.
 A window in the church sanctuary depicts the time George Washington received the Sacrament of Holy Communion during an outdoor service.
 In 1816, the church deeded land to a group of trustees for the purposes of creating a common area, which is now the Morristown Green.

-The graveyard, which was officially founded in 1733, has 1,640 interments on record dating back to 1731, including 71 Revolutionary War soldiers.
-The graveyard serves as a valuable historic record of Colonial Era life.
+The graveyard, which was officially founded in 1733, has 1,640 interments on record, the earliest dating back to 1731, including 71 Revolutionary War soldiers.
+The graveyard serves as a valuable historic record of local Colonial-era life.

 Of Special Note: